richo/snowplow-wiki/about-snowplow/SnowPlow-overview.md

 6. Integrate with other customer data sources including CRM and social so that data on how customers engage online can be incorporated in the _single customer view_.

 For more details se the [[Features and benefits]].
-To see how SnowPlow looks technicall, view the [technical architecture|Technical architecture].
+To see how SnowPlow looks technicall, view the [technical architecture|technical-architecture].

 ## Resources